Garrett Mitchell Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have the 17th-ranked team ERA across all league pitching staffs (4.59).
+- The Padres' 4.49 team ERA ranks 15th across all league pitching staffs.

-- Padres pitchers combine to rank 17th in baseball in home runs surrendered (17 total, 1.1 per game).
+- Padres pitchers combine to give up 17 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The Padres will look to Lugo (2-0) in his third start of the season.
+- The Padres will send Darvish (0-1) to make his third start of the season.

-- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up five hits.
+- His last appearance came on Monday against the New York Mets, when the right-hander tossed 6 1/3 innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.